amromeo/api_r2022/README.md

 For the best experience, please have the following ready before the workshop begins:

+- You must have a laptop to participate in the workshop.
+There will not be workstations available at the conference center.
 - Install the latest version of [Google Chrome](https://www.google.com/chrome/) as some [older browsers](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) may not be compatible with the RStudio application).
-- We may need to use "RStudio Cloud" as a backup training environment.
-Please sign up for a free account [here](https://rstudio.cloud/).
+- We _may_ need to use "RStudio Cloud" as a backup training environment.
+Please sign up for a free account [here](https://rstudio.cloud/), just in case.
+If any issues with our own environment arise, we will switch to "RStudio Cloud".

 ### Get Set...